Y-Shaped Generative Flows: Experiments

 \textbf{LiDAR Surface Navigation}.
 The purpose of this experiment is to test whether a branched OT model \textit{can learn when and where to split while staying confined to a real 3D surface}.
 For this experiment, we include a potential energy penalty on our loss as in \citep{liu2023generalized,tang2025branched}.
-We transport a single source to four target clouds laid out on an airborne LiDAR terrain ($\sim$ 5k normalized points after ground/low-veg filtering, see \ref{data:lidar}), which adds curvature, uneven sampling, and natural surface corridors that synthetic mixtures do not capture.
+We transport a single source to four target clouds laid out on an airborne LiDAR terrain, which adds curvature, uneven sampling, and natural surface corridors that synthetic mixtures do not capture.

+Each sample is a 3D point $(x,y,z)$ with optional attributes (intensity, return number, total returns, scan angle, class).
+After filtering non-ground classes, removing outliers with a radius/k-NN check, and Poisson-disk (or voxel-grid) subsampling, we retain ~5k points that preserve ridges, slopes, and basins.
+Coordinates are centered and scaled to a unit box (optionally PCA-aligned).
+We estimate per-point normals via local PCA and build a k-NN surface graph $(k \in [8,16])$ with Euclidean edge weights as a geodesic proxy.
+During optimization, states are projected back to the nearest tangent patch to stay on-manifold.
+A single source distribution sits on a lower slope; four target clouds are disjoint regions on ridges/basins (indices provided for reproducibility).

 The method infers a three-junction topology, places the splits at terrain transitions (ridge breaks/valley entries), and keeps trajectories on-surface, reconstructing all four targets with tight endpoint fits.
-This shows that the approach handles surface-constrained, branched transport and is applicable in real-world tasks; see Figure~\ref{fig:Y-shaped_Lidar}.
+This shows that the approach handles surface-constrained, branched transport and is applicable in real-world tasks; see Figure~\ref{fig:Y-shaped_Lidar} for details.